-4.2 Data Population
+5.2 Populating Data

-Merging data into the document is driven entirely by the template.
-Docmosis works through the template using the fields as guidance as to what data to fetch and use for either inserting into the document or making decisions (such as exclusions or repetition).
+The function of merging data into the document is driven entirely by the template.
+Docmosis works through the template using the fields as guidance to determine which data to fetch and use for either inserting into the document or making decisions (such as exclusions or repetition).
 If the data provider has data that is not required by the template, then it is simply not used.
 For example, a fully populated Person object could be used in the rendering of a document from a template that only requires the name of the person.
 In this case, Docmosis would only fetch the data for the name of the person.